César Hidalgo: Rankless (2024)

 Rankless is a data visualization platform that allows people to explore the publication impact of countries, universities, journals, and scholars.
 Unlike other academic impact projects, Rankless skews away from the concept of rankings by showing impact that is specific to topics and geographies.
 Rankless was developed by Endre Borza, an economist and data scientist, working in Hidalgo's Center for Collective Learning at Corvinus University of Budapest.

 Urban Perception

 Place Pulse, Streetscore, and Streetchange

 Place Pulse, Streetscore, and Streetchange are tools created to map people's perceptions of urban environments.
 Place Pulse has been featured in The Guardian and Fast Company.
 Streetscore has been featured in The Economist and New Scientist, among others.

 Augmented Democracy

-In 2018, Hidalgo presented at TED's main event the idea of Augmented Democracy: a democracy in which people are represented directly by personalized digital twins powered by artificial intelligence.
-He has since engaged in the creation of civic participation platforms, such as MonProgramme2022 and Brazucracia, designed to collect people's preference over dozens of policy issues.
+In 2018, Hidalgo presented at TED the idea of augmented democracy, proposing that citizens could be represented in some decision-making processes by personalized digital agents (or "digital twins") supported by artificial intelligence.
+The proposal has been discussed in public debate about the role of AI and digital twins in democratic participation and governance.

+In 2024, Hidalgo and collaborators were awarded an ERC Synergy Grant for the project ADDI (Advancing Digital Democratic Innovation), which studies digitally augmented forms of civic participation, including preference elicitation and the design and evaluation of participation platforms.

+Hidalgo has also participated in the creation of civic participation platforms designed to collect structured information about citizens' policy preferences, including MonProgramme2022, developed during the 2022 French presidential election, and Brazucracia, an online experiment conducted during Brazil's 2022 presidential election and has used this data to explore simple forms of augmented democracy and to introduce measures of political divisivenessdesigned to identify proposals that generate unusually high disagreement among participants in preference-elicitation platforms.